awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 ## Cluster auto scaling considerations<a name="cluster-auto-scaling-considerations"></a>

 The following should be considered when using cluster auto scaling:
 + Amazon ECS uses the `AWSServiceRoleForECS` service\-linked IAM role for the permissions it requires to call AWS Auto Scaling, on your behalf\.
-For more information on using and creating Amazon ECS service\-linked IAM roles, see [Service\-Linked Role for Amazon ECS](using-service-linked-roles.md)\.
+For more information on using and creating Amazon ECS service\-linked IAM roles, see [Service\-linked role for Amazon ECS](using-service-linked-roles.md)\.
 + Cluster auto scaling is not available in the Asia Pacific \(Osaka\) Region\.
 + When using capacity providers with Auto Scaling groups, the IAM user creating the capacity providers, needs the `autoscaling:CreateOrUpdateTags` permission\.
 This is because Amazon ECS adds a tag to the Auto Scaling group when it associates it with the capacity provider\.
 **Important**